Qubut/Qlearing-for-bandwidth-reservation-in-multi-network-operator-env/README.md

 poetry run python main.py

 ```
-or if have the pkgs without poetry installed
+or if you have installed the pkgs without poetry

 ```bash
 cd ./q_learing_for_bandwidth_reservation_in_multi_network_operator_env